nylas/nylas-mail/README.md

 [![AppVeyor Status](https://ci.appveyor.com/api/projects/status/iuuuy6d65u3x6bj6?svg=true)](https://ci.appveyor.com/project/Foundry376/Mailspring)

 **Leaving Nylas Mail?
 Mailspring is a new version by one of the original authors.
+It's faster, leaner, and shipping today!** Mailspring replaces the JavaScript mailsync code in Nylas Mail with a new C++ sync engine based on [Mailcore2](https://github.com/MailCore/mailcore2).
+It uses roughly half the RAM and CPU of Nylas Mail and idles with almost zero "CPU Wakes", which translates to great battery life.
+A major overhaul of the package manager and dependency tree mean it launches faster too.
+You might not even notice it's an Electron app!

-It's faster, leaner, and shipping today!** Mailspring is an open-source mail client built on the modern web with [Electron](https://github.com/atom/electron), [React](https://facebook.github.io/react/), and [Flux](https://facebook.github.io/flux/).
+Mailspring is built on the modern web with [Electron](https://github.com/atom/electron), [React](https://facebook.github.io/react/), and [Flux](https://facebook.github.io/flux/).
 It is designed to be extensible, so it's easy to create new experiences and workflows around email.
 Want to learn more?
 Check out the [full documentation](https://Foundry376.github.io/Mailspring/).

 ![Mailspring Screenshot](https://github.com/Foundry376/Mailspring/raw/master/screenshots/hero_graphic_mac%402x.png)

 ## Features

-Mailspring comes packed with powerful features like Unified Inbox, Snooze, Send Later, Read Receipts, Link Tracking, Templates and more.
-For more information, check out [getmailspring.com](https://getmailspring.com/)
+Mailspring comes packed with powerful features like Unified Inbox, Snooze, Send Later, Read Receipts, Link Tracking, Templates and more. **All of these features run in the client - Mailspring does not send your email credentials to the cloud.** For a full list of features, check out [getmailspring.com](https://getmailspring.com/)

 ## Download Mailspring